Skip to main content

 2. AI Studio-Engine: It is the backend of AI Studio.
 It uses a relational database as the data store.

 3. NLU Engine: It gives you the ability to search structured documents.
 While creating an NLU project in AI Studio, you have to choose the NLU engine.
-In this release, we only support LUIS as the underlying engine.
+In this release, we only support Conversational Language Understanding(previously LUIS) as the underlying engine.

 4. KM Engine: It gives you the ability to search unstructured documents.
 While creating a KM project in AI Studio, you have to choose the KM engine.
-In this release, we only support QnAMaker as the underlying engine.
+In this release, we only support Custom Question Answering(previously QnAMaker) as the underlying engine.

 5. Channel Connector Service: It manages communication between chatbot web service and different chat channels.
-It relieves the chatbot web service from having to manage communication between different chat channels like web chat, MS Teams, FB messenger, etc. which means, the chatbot web service code pretty much becomes channel agnostic.
+It relieves the chatbot web service from having to manage communication between different chat channels like Webchat, Microsoft Teams, WhatsApp, etc. which means, the chatbot web service code pretty much becomes channel agnostic.

-7. AI Studio-DB: PostgresSQL database is used by both AI Studio-Engine and chatbot web service.
+7. AI Studio-DB: PostgresSQL database is generally used by both AI Studio-Engine and Chatbot Webservice.
 Typically, you create two different databases for these.

 On-premise Deployment

 Installation section covers on-premise deployment of all the components shown in the above architecture diagram.
-As we would be using LUIS and QnAMaker as NLU and KM engines respectively, you don't need to install them locally as they are available only in the cloud.
-You can connect to your own LUIS app or QnAMaker knowledge base by providing appropriate connection details.
-But you can also connect to our LUIS app and our QnAMaker knowledge base for getting things up and running quickly.
-You will have a complete cloud trial experience in the upcoming release of AI Studio.
+As we would be using Conversational Language Understanding (CLU) and Custom Question Answering (Custom QA) as NLU and KM engines respectively, you don't need to install them locally as they are available only in the cloud.
+You can connect to your own CLU app or Custom QA knowledge base by providing appropriate connection details or you can also connect to our resources for getting things up and running quickly.

 Integration with AutomationEdge

 AI Studio Cognibot project uses AutomationEdge for fulfilling the requests originated by users interacting with the chatbot.
-We have created a hosted AutomationEdge instance with some predefined workflows, using which you can avoid setting up an AutomationEdge instance for the trial.
+We have created a hosted AutomationEdge instance with some predefined workflows.
+So you can avoid setting up an AutomationEdge instance for the trial.
 This instance https://t4.automationedge.com running inside AWS is managed by us.
-Workflows that are called from the chatbot typically repack by making a REST call on the chatbot web service as shown below. img alt
+Workflows that are called from the chatbot typically reply back by making a REST call on the chatbot web service as shown below. img alt

-Assuming you are running chatbot web service on port 3978 on the local machine, its endpoint http://localhost:3978 will not be accessible over the internet.
-In order to solve this issue and to integrate your chatbot web service with MS-Teams as will be covered in the section MS-Teams, you can use ngrok which lets you create tunnels to localhost.
+Assuming the chatbot webservice is running on port 3978 on the local machine, its endpoint http://localhost:3978 will not be accessible publicly over the internet.
+How to resolve this issue and how to integrate the chatbot webservice with MS-Teams as will be covered in the section MS-Teams.
+You can use ngrok which lets you create tunnels to localhost.
 With ngrok, tunneled service is given a public end-point.
-If you run ngrok http 3978 command on the local machine, you will see an end-point similar to https://cdab-116-74-169-47.ngrok.io which will have to be configured in file .env of the chatbot web service with the key named CHATBOT_URL.
+If you run ngrok http 3978 command on the local machine, you will see an end-point similar to https://cdab-116-74-169-47.ngrok.io which will have to be configured in the .env file of chatbot webservice with the key named CHATBOT_URL.
 One thing to note here is that every time you run ngrok http 3978 command, you are going to get a different public end-point.

-If you are running chatbot web service on a machine with public IP address and with incoming traffic to the port on which you are running chatbot web service allowed, you don't need ngrok for AutomationEdge workflow to communicate back to chatbot web service.
-But for integrating with MS Teams, you not only need a public end-point but also has to need a valid https certificate. ngrok gives you that as well.
+If you are running chatbot web service on a machine with public IP address and with incoming traffic to the exposed port on which it is running, you don't need ngrok for AutomationEdge workflow to communicate back to chatbot webservice.
+But for integrating with MS Teams, you not only need a public end-point but also has to need a valid https certificate.
+Ngrok gives you that as well.